echo-air-model/echo-air-model.github.io/docs/methodology.md

 ---

 ## Methodology ##
-The ISRM Health Calculation model works by a series of two modules.
+The ECHO-AIR model works by a series of two modules.
 First, the model estimates annual average change in PM<sub>2.5</sub> concentrations as part of the **Concentration Module**.
 Second, the excess mortality resulting from the concentration change is calculated in the **Health Module**.

 ### Concentration Module Methodology ###
 The InMAP Source Receptor Matrix (ISRM) links emissions sources to changes in receptor concentrations.
 There is a matrix layer for each of the five precursor species: primary PM<sub>2.5</sub>, ammonia (NH<sub>3</sub>), oxides of nitrogen (NOx), oxides of sulfur (SOx), and volatile organic compounds (VOC).
 By default, the tool uses the California ISRM.
 For each of these species in the California ISRM, the ISRM matrix dimensions are: 3 elevations by 21,705 sources by 21,705 receptors.
 The three elevations of release height within the ISRM are: